From BR Bullpen

 Early Incarnations

-When it was learned that the "new" Cincinnati Red Stockings would join the newly-constituted National League in 1876, Wright changed the team name to Boston Red Caps, in order that the Cincinnati team would have the honor of the Red Stockings name as it was only fitting.
+When it was learned that the "new" Cincinnati Red Stockings would join the newly-constituted National League in 1876, Wright changed the team name to Boston Red Caps, in order that the Cincinnati team would have the honor of the Red Stockings name as was only fitting.
 Over the following years, the Boston team was known by a variety of nicknames, including the Boston Beaneaters from 1883 to 1906, then the Boston Doves from 1907 to 1910, and for one season, the Boston Rustlers in 1911, before taking on the name Boston Braves in 1912.
-Suprisingly, the name Braves had nothing to do with the Boston Tea Party, but was a reference to the then owner's connection with New York City's Tamany Hall (which had an Indian as its symbol).
+Suprisingly, the name Braves had nothing to do with the Boston Tea Party, but was a reference to then owner James Gaffney's connection with New York City's Tamany Hall (which had an Indian as its symbol).
 The team took a break from the Braves nickname from 1936 to 1940, when they called themselves the Boston Bees, before returning to the Braves name in 1941, which they then kept through moves to two successive cities.

 The franchise's best record as the Doves came in 1908 when the came in sixth place with a record of 63-91.
 The Braves broke out of mediocrity for one glorious season in 1914, when they captured a World Championship so unlikely that they would forever be known as the Miracle Braves.
 Even the presence of future managerial genius Casey Stengel was not enough to wake them from their torpor over the next two decades, but they emerged after World War II as a solid franchise, and behind the pitching of Warren Spahn and Johnny Sain (and the overlooked Bill Voiselle), they captured the NL pennant in 1948.

 In 1953, owner Lou Perini moved the Braves franchise to Milwaukee, starting a decade of success that saw them capture a second World Championship in 1957 and repeat as pennant winners in 1958.
 The team's stars were sluggers Hank Aaron and Eddie Mathews, and pitchers Spahn and Lew Burdette, but after the 1965 season, they moved again, this time to Atlanta.
-The move was a problematic one, as Milwaukee city officials sued the Braves' owners to prevent the team's move.
+The move was a problematic one, as Milwaukee city officials sued the Braves' owners to prevent the team's relocation.
 They were thus forced to play the 1965 season in Milwaukee against their will, but after a lower court ruling in favor of Milwaukee, the Wisconsin Supreme Court reversed the decision on appeal.
 Bowie Kuhn's involvement with Major League Baseball began on that occasion, as he pleaded the owners' case.
 When the United States Supreme Court refused to review the decision, the move was irreversible.

 The Atlanta Braves